SCOTTISH SCHOLAR EXPLORES HAWAIIAN & GAELIC

 public lecture and offer informal time to talk.
 Admission is free, but advance reservations are required

 for the security desk.
-Please call Jeannie Ferrier at 593-0966 or firstname.lastname@example.org for
+Please call Jeannie Ferrier at [not available] or e-mail firstname.lastname@example.org for

 reservations.
 Parking is available in the Hokua public parking facility behind the building.